Corpus Christi Caller-Times: History

 There has been a newspaper in Corpus Christi for almost as long as there has been a town.
 In 1883, the Caller was started in a frame building at 310 North Chaparral, now the site of Green's Jewelers.
 Roy Miller was editor of the Caller 1907–1911, when it was an enterprise of the King Ranch; he sold his interest in it in 1929.
 Later, there was a newspaper called the Times.
 Both were located on North Chaparral in 1920.
 In the late 1920s, the two were combined to become the Caller-Times.
 The present building was erected in 1935 at 820 North Lower Broadway and has subsequently been remodeled and enlarged several times.
 The most recent addition was completed in 1994 when a new Goss Metroliner offset press was installed in a $10 million expansion.

 Another milestone was reached in August 1995 – the Internet edition of Caller-Times was launched.
 The site was re-designed and renamed caller.com in 1998.

 Caller.com was redesigned and relaunched with a new platform in November 2001.
 The site remained mostly the same until May 2007 when it launched a new design and layout.

 On October 15, 1997, the paper itself, long owned by Harte-Hanks Communications, was taken over by the Scripps Howard group.

 In the early days, the paper cost just a few cents and until well after World War II, was delivered on bicycles.
 In 1939 the Caller-Times employed 100 people.
 Currently, there are nearly 100 full and part-time employees working at the Caller-Times.

+In March 2022, The Caller-Times moved to a six day printing schedule, eliminating its printed Saturday edition.